-This Galaxy S10 how-to guide explains how to use two SIM cards on Galaxy S10, S10+, and S10e, how to enable and use dual SIM always on and how to use SIM card manager to set preferred SIM cards for calls, messages, and mobile data.
+This Galaxy S10 how-to guide explains how to use two SIM cards on Galaxy S10, S10+, S10e, S20, S20+, and S20 Ultra, how to enable and use dual SIM always on and how to use SIM card manager to set preferred SIM cards for calls, messages, and mobile data.

 Please note, Galaxy S10 5G only supports one SIM card in all regions.
 So, in this guide, Galaxy S10 refers to Galaxy S10, S10e, and S10+ only.

 Galaxy S20, S20+, and S20 Ultra (both 5G and 4G variants) have a dua-SIM version.
 You can also use two SIM cards on these phones.
 This guide also applies to these Galaxy S20 phones as well.

 Who can use two SIM cards on Galaxy S10, S10+, S10e, S20, S20+, and S20 Ultra?

 In most regions of Europe, Asia, Oceania, Africa, the Middle East, and Latin America, Galaxy S10 (except S10 5G) supports two SIM cards (dual SIM version).